Anmol53/react-conceptual-questions/README.md

 8.  ## Which life- cycle method will you use when calling an API?

-    if API call is not depend upon state or props data than we will use `componentDidMount()`.
+    If API call is not dependent upon state or props data than we will use `componentDidMount()`.

-    `componentDidUpdate()` is used when API call is depend on state or props data.
+    `componentDidUpdate()` is used when API call is dependent on state or props data.

     ***

-9.  ## How do we access the parent component in a child and vice versa. ## (in react)
+9.  ## How do we access the parent component in a child and vice versa. (in react)

-    We can access the parent component's data in a child component using props.
+    We can access the parent component's data in a child component using `props`.
 The data which parent data is passing via props will be available in child components.

-    We have to use the callback function to access the child components data in the parent components.
+    We have to use the `callback function` to access the child components data in the parent components.

     ***